AWS (band): Career

 AWS in 2018.
 Left to right: Veress, Schiszler, Siklósi, Kökényes and Brucker.

 The band played Sziget Festival in 2010 and have toured across Europe, in Austria, England, the Netherlands, Romania, Slovenia, and Spain.
 They won the MTV Brand award for New Winning Band.
 They have toured with Blind Myself.

 At the beginning of 2017, Soma Schiszler joined the team.
 On 6 December 2017, it was announced that AWS would compete in A Dal 2018, the Hungarian national selection process for the Eurovision Song Contest 2018.
 Their song "Viszlát Nyár" (Goodbye Summer) won the competition and as a result, represented Hungary in the Eurovision Song Contest 2018.
 They qualified from the 2nd semifinal, and ended in 21st place in the final with 93 points.

 During their stint at Eurovision Song Contest it was announced that AWS were invited to play at Wacken Open Air in August 2018.
 In October the same year AWS released their fourth full-length studio record called Fekete Részem which charted at no. 2 at Hungarian Albums Charts a week later.

-On 6 February 2021, the band announced on Instagram that lead singer Örs Siklósi had died on 5 February from leukaemia at the age of 29.
+Lead singer Örs Siklósi died on 5 February 2021 from leukaemia at the age of 29.
+The band announced his death on Instagram the following day.

 On 16 January 2023, the band introduced the new vocalist, Tamás Stefán.